 According to U.S. Code Title 4, Chapter 1, Section 6(a): “It is the universal custom to display the flag only from sunrise to sunset … However, when a patriotic effect is desired, the flag may be displayed 24 hours a day if properly illuminated during the hours of darkness.”

-But lighting the flag alone is not enough; you also need to illuminate the pole to provide a visual path that starts at the ground, reaches into the sky, and ends at the glorious flag.
+But lighting the flag alone is not enough.
+You must also illuminate the pole to provide a visual path that starts at the ground, reaches into the sky and ends at the glorious flag.
 But how do you light a flag pole?

-- How many?
-You need at least two (ideally three) lights to illuminate a flag.
+How many?
+You need at least two (but ideally three) fixtures to illuminate a flag.
 This ensures that the shadow of the pole will not obscure the flag.

-- Located where?
-Since you need to illuminate both the flag and the pole, at least one of the lights needs to project light onto the pole as close to the ground as possible – this fixture needs to be within about 1 foot of the pole, or mounted on the pole itself.
-(See note below on Pole Mounting.)
-If more than one fixture is used, then the others can be mounted at the most convenient locations at any distance from the pole.
-(Only one fixture is needed to illuminate the pole – it is nearly always white and needs much less light than the flag itself.)
+Located where?
+You need to illuminate both the flag and the pole, so one fixture must project light onto the pole as close to the ground as possible.
+This fixture should be within about 1 foot of the pole, or mounted on the pole itself.
+If using more than one fixture, the others can be mounted in the most convenient locations, at any practical distance from the pole.
+Just one fixture can illuminate the pole, which is nearly always white and requires much less light than the flag.